radixdlt/radixdlt-js/README.md

 ## Installation

-To install the library using your preferred package manager:
+To install the library in your own project using your preferred package manager:

 `yarn add radixdlt` or `npm install radixdlt --save`

-## Build

-To build the library using your preferred package manager:

-`yarn install && yarn build` or `npm install && npm build`

-### Test

-Run tests with `yarn test`.

 ## Example applications